 Hong Kong property market proves resilient even as crises mount

-[HONG KONG] A controversial security law that threatens to upend Hong Kong's status as an Asian financial hub hasn't slowed the world's most expensive real estate market.
+A CONTROVERSIAL security law that threatens to upend Hong Kong's status as an Asian financial hub has not slowed the world's most expensive real estate market.

 Dozens of would-be buyers lined up in the rain last week for a chance to bid on 94 apartments in The Campton project in central Kowloon, with prices starting at HK$6.8 million (S$1.2 million) for a one-bedroom condo.
 All but one of the units were snapped up in eight hours, bringing in HK$880 million for the developer, China Vanke.

-"When the political system and economy are unstable, cash depreciates quickly," said a woman named Li, who joined the line in the Tsim Sha Tsui neighbourhood.
-Li only wanted her surname used discussing the security law as the matter is sensitive.
+"When the political system and economy are unstable, cash depreciates quickly," said a woman who only wanted to be known as Ms Li, who joined the line in the Tsim Sha Tsui neighbourhood.
 "I want to use up the money for an apartment to preserve value."

-On the surface, it doesn't seem like the best time to buy a property in Hong Kong.
-The future of the former British colony is clouded by China's introduction of the security bill, prompting the US to threaten removal of Hong Kong's special status.
+On the surface, it does not seem like the best time to buy a property in Hong Kong.
+The future of the former British colony is clouded by China's introduction of the security bill, prompting the United States to threaten removal of Hong Kong's special status.

 The legislation is triggering concerns about capital outflow, sparking renewed pro-democracy protests and increasing tensions in a city trying to recover from the pandemic.
 The economy is expected to see a record 7 per cent contraction this year.

+The average price citywide stands at HK$15,589 per square foot, according to Midland Realty, making it the world's least affordable market.

-"Prices have proved remarkably resilient, especially if you consider that the Hong Kong market has become a byword for unaffordability," said Simon Smith, head of research and consultancy at Savills.
-Mr Smith cites persistently low real interest rates and the city's relatively successful handling of the pandemic to explain the market's resilience.
+"Prices have proved remarkably resilient, especially if you consider that the Hong Kong market has become a byword for unaffordability," said Mr Simon Smith, the head of research and consultancy at Savills.

-In the long-run, limited supply, high demand stemming from a low rate of home ownership and close-to-zero interest rates will support the market, according to a Morgan Stanley report dated May 26 by analysts including Praveen Choudhary.
+In the long-run, limited supply, high demand stemming from a low rate of home ownership and close-to-zero interest rates will support the market, according to a Morgan Stanley report dated May 26.

+That's not to say the property market is not without risks.
+Many businesses are shutting down and unemployment is at its highest in a decade.

 BT is now on Telegram!